tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 Thus, a normal year of 365 years is a big monolith, and you know what monoliths are all about if you've been reading me.

+### Why We Must Evolve Forward

+Impureness are always present in practice, but as mentioned many times here, we must minimize them to burn them as little as possible.

+All days are the same for me to keep pureness or homogeneity.

+I do something when it has to be done (again, a case by case basis).

+I can't wait for Sunday or next year to take a rest, this is obvios, but people are stupid by having the imperative step-by-step reasoning that hardware has, so you have to remain them about obvious things all the time.

+They're so stupid they get brainwashed with the idea of "university degrees", "rest on Sundays", "next year you will become millionaire if you buy this course", "you need a lot of degrees to be a boss and successful" (you don't want to be a stupid boss if you're reading this, they thought me at university we are bosses, so I learned how NOT to be at university), so all that garbage is imperative step-by-step brainwash.

+Humans (and hardware) are imperative, it makes sense since humans are closer to primitive beings like cavemen than evolved beings like "super humans" or composition of human and machine.
+Hardware too, because it has to be general-purpose, otherwise you'd have to buy a new computer each time an update is delivered.

+If you can only rest on Sundays then you're not an autonomous professional but a slave of capitalism (a.k.a. employee) because they don't give you conditions such that you can fit yourself, your own needs, they don't allow you to fulfil the purpose of your life, something I also define as being a peon.
+You're then just a machinery to be replaced and labeled.

+The fact that capitalism does "great things" does not mean is right, a social system has to be put and capitalism is what we have over here.
+Slavery was also legal and morally right, and they also "got stuff done".
+It can be sold but not proven at all.
+We must move forward to build a better system, otherwise there wouldn't be forward evolution.

+Evolution created us to evolve forward so let's carry on.